prakhar9015/fund-me-app/README.md

 # ctrl + shift + v

-# type `!` in .html file in vs code for bolier plate
+# type `!` in .html file in vs code for boiler plate